Stevie-Ray/referrer-spam-blocker/generator/README.md

 ## Contributing

-If you'd like to add a new referrer spammer to the list, [click here to edit the domains.txt file](https://github.com/Stevie-Ray/apache-nginx-referral-spam-blacklist/edit/master/generator/domains.txt) and create a pull request.
+If you'd like to add a new referrer spammer to the list, [click here to edit the domains.txt file](https://github.com/Stevie-Ray/referrer-spam-blocker/edit/master/generator/domains.txt) and create a pull request.
 Alternatively you can create a [new issue](https://github.com/Stevie-Ray/apache-nginx-referral-spam-blacklist/issues/new).
 In your issue or pull request please explain where the referrer domain appeared and why you think it is a spammer. **Please open one pull request per new domain**.

 If you open a pull request, it is appreciated if you run the **generator/run.php** file.
-It sorts the domains, creates the Nginx and Apache files and checks if somebody already reported the domain.
+It sorts the domains, creates the files and checks if somebody already reported the domain.

 ## Like it?